Serbian White Eagles FC: League powerhouse and championship (2007–2008)

 Throughout the season the Eagles clinched their second consecutive division title, and once more averaged the highest attendance in the CSL.
 Serbia had five of their players including head coach Ninković selected for the All-Star game.
 In the first round of the postseason they faced the Windsor Border Stars, where they advanced to the next round with Budalic, and Kokot providing the goals in a 2–1 victory.
 Their opponents in the next round were Trois-Rivières Attak, where Kokot and Dragorad Milićević contributed the goals in their 2–1 win.
 The victory marked their second consecutive championship final appearance, where they faced their rivals Toronto Croatia.
 Due to their heated rivalry and without an adequate stadium available in order to separate the fans, the league was forced to change the format to a two-leg game rather than the standard knockout.
 In the two-game final, the White Eagles were defeated by Toronto Croatia by a score of 4–1 on aggregate.

 Prior to the 2008 season, the club continued its tradition of bringing over experienced coaches from Serbia as this time Milan Čančarević was made head coach.
 Notable imports were Caswain Mason, Darryl Gomez, Prince Ihekwoaba, Said Ali, and Diego Hernán Maradona (son of Lalo Maradona).
 The White Eagles qualified for the play-offs for the third straight season by finishing second in their division.
 In the preliminary round of the postseason they defeated the North York Astros by a score of 2–1.
 The Eagles then proceeded to beat the Italia Shooters in the semi-final by a relatively hefty score of 3–0 with goals coming from Budalic, Braletic, and Milos Scepanovic.
-In the final Serbia used a 4-4-2 formation which finally gave them championship glory as they outlasted National Division champions Trois-Rivières Attak over a rain-drenched 120 minutes of extra time and penalty kicks to win the CSL championship 2–1 in the penalty shootout.
+In the final Serbia used a 4-4-2 formation which finally gave them championship glory as they outlasted National Division champions Trois-Rivières Attak over a rain-drenched 120 minutes of extra time and penalty kicks to win the CSL championship 2–1 in the penalty shootout which was followed by a pitch invasion.